-The official world water speed record was set on the 8th October 1978 by Ken Warby after reaching 275.97 knots (511.11 km/h, or 317.58 mph) on Blowering Dam Lake, New South Wales, Australia in the jet-powered hydroplane Spirit of Australia.
+The official world water speed record was set on October 8, 1978, by Ken Warby after reaching 275.97 knots (511.11 km/h, or 317.58 mph) on Blowering Dam Lake, New South Wales, Australia in the jet-powered hydroplane Spirit of Australia.

-Once again, what’s classed as the fastest of one field does depend on what categorisation you are using.
+Once again, what’s classed as the fastest of one field does depend on what categorization you are using.
 The XSR48 is the fastest diesel boat in production.

-The boats were launched in Lymington, UK in December 2006.
+The boats were launched in Lymington, the UK in December 2006.